ParhamHasani/ParhamHasani/README.md

 <a target="_blank" align="center">
   <img align="right" top="500" height="300" width="400" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">
 </a>

+Parham Hasani is an MSc student in AI & neuroscience enthusiast.
+Also, he earned a bachelor’s degree in computer science from the University of Tabriz.
+He has teaching assistance experience in university-level courses in computer science and mathematics.

+Parham focuses on machine learning applications in neuroscience.
+Specifically, this involves deep learning approaches in the diagnosis and prediction of neurodegenerative disorder symptoms by using magnetic resonance imaging.

 <!--
 **ParhamHasani/ParhamHasani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.